src-d/guide/engineering/methodology.md

 ## Leads Meeting

-Same as something called SoS (Scrum of Scrums) before - a weekly meeting on Tuesdays 17:00 for the VP of Engineering, CTO and all team leads to catch up on ongoing progress.
+Same as something called SoS (Scrum of Scrums) before - a weekly meeting on Wednesdays 17:30 for the VP of Engineering, CTO and all team leads to catch up on ongoing progress.

 The Leads Meeting is defined as a meeting  of the VP of Engineering with their